 Many services provided by a school do not relate directly to your child's education, but are considered a 'service to the public' a under the law..

 Your child's school should make 'reasonable adjustments' to procedures and policies or provide you with aids to help you access their services, like putting information in accessible formats.
 They must not refuse to provide a service, or provide a lesser service, to you as a parent with disabilities.

 How schools can support parents with disabilities

-Consider contacting the school to ask them how they support parents with disabilities.
-For example, do staff get disability awareness training, how accessible is the school and how is information provided to parents?
+Consider contacting the school to ask them how they support parents with disabilities such as:

 Information for parents in alternative formats